mingxuan007/text-style-transfer-with-adversarial-network-and-domain-adaptation/README.md

 sixth: to run start-train.py for transferring sentences

 ### Acknowledge
 The publication of the paper cannot leave with the helps and suggestions of the reviewers, they guide me how to improve my paper well; and my teacher Min He is a good teacher to support me to research new direction.
 And i am appreciate the journal -- applied intelligence which provide the chance for me to publish my paper.
+Lastly, i am very grateful for the researchers of style transfer, the public codes and the papers of them let me learn a lot.